-Working with glass is a synthesis of powerful elements, colour, light, fire and a medium that moves rapidly between liquid and solid states.
-It is an ancient skill that continues to inspire new forms of expression.
-Each element is made in the moment, it is an uniquely absorbing and immediate craft.
+Working with glass is a synthesis of powerful elements: colour, light, fire and a medium that moves rapidly between liquid and solid states.

-I design, create and assemble all my flamework glass sculptures and jewellery entirely myself.
 As an artist and maker I'm engaged in approaching the universal through the particular.
-I do not mass produce.
+I do not copy or mass produce.

 The glass and the processes I use are of a quality chosen to extend the lifespan and beauty of my work.
 I kiln anneal and hand clean all my glass.
 Annealing soaks the glass at 960 degrees then cools it gradually over ten hours, reducing the chance of stress fractures and strengthening the glass.

-Visits can also be made by appointment.
-I have work in progress, for sale and am happy to work to commission.
-I open my studio for demonstrations to groups of up to six.
+Visits to my studio can be made by appointment.
+I have work in progress, for sale and I work to commission.

-You will find a range of my glass at Great Walsingham Gallery, where you will also find changing exhibitions of art and applied arts, bespoke framing for mirrors, paintings and prints.
+You will find a range of my glass at Great Walsingham Gallery

 I take part in exhibitions throughout the year, details of upcoming exhibitions can be found here.